XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/configure-advisory-deletion.md

     Be sure that you schedule the command to run based on your server's configured time zone.

     **Tip:** You do not need to schedule a `cron` job to run online deletion if you have `advisory_delete` disabled.
-In that case, `rippled` runs online deletion automatically when the server has approximately twice the number of ledgers to keep after deletion.
+In that case, `rippled` runs online deletion automatically when the difference between the server's oldest and current validated ledger versions is at least the value of `online_delete`.

 4. Start (or restart) the `rippled` service.